Jason Ferguson (snooker player)

 Jason Elliott Ferguson (born 31 May 1969) is an English former professional snooker player and current chairman of the World Professional Billiards and Snooker Association.
-He reached the World Snooker Championship on three occasions, and was for four seasons ranked in the world's top 32 players, reaching a peak position of #28.
+He reached the World Snooker Championship on three occasions, and was for four seasons ranked in the world's top 32 players, reaching a peak position of world No. 28.

 In 1998 Ferguson was elected to the board of the WPBSA, and became chairman of the organisation in 2001.
 After retiring as a professional player and leaving his position on the WPBSA, he served as the mayor of Ollerton and Boughton between 2009 and 2010.
 In July 2010 Ferguson was re-elected as chairman of the WPBSA, a position he has held since.
 In 2022, it was confirmed that Ferguson would continue serving as chairman for at least four more years.

 Playing career

 Ferguson turned professional in 1990.
 Two years later he qualified for the World Snooker Championships, losing in the first round, and reached the last 16 of the UK Championship.
 He reached the same stage of six more ranking events but never progressed beyond that stage.

 Ferguson again qualified for the World Championship in 1996, again losing in the first round.
 His final World Championship appearance came in 1998, when he lost 8–10 to eventual champion John Higgins in the first round.
 He spent a total of four years ranked among the world's top 32 players, reaching his highest ranking of #28 in the 1994/95 season.

 Although Ferguson continued to play professionally for a further six years, his form suffered due to his increased workload after being elected to the WPBSA board.
 He retired in 2004.